maghrebi84/wnd-charm/README.md

 In addition to the above changes, the state of the art functionality "Region Of Interest (ROI)" was implemented in WND-CHARM.
 If Mask (Labeled) Image is provided as an input argument, WND-CHARM automatically computes the features for ROIs (non-zeor labels) instead of the entire image.
 The ROI performance was significantly improved by confining the feature computations to a rectangular bounding box around ROI.
 Furthermore, the performance of ROI implementation was improved by multi-threading at the ROI level where each thread picks one ROI and computes the entire features for it.
 The input parameters to WND-CHARM were modified according to the requirements of a WIPP plugin.
 The outputs were also formatted according to the desired formats for WIPP plugins.
 WND-CHARM can now be executive using the following command and sets of input arguments.

-./wndchrm --DataPath /PATH/to/Input Intensity Image/Directory --output /PATH/to/Output/Directory --LabeledData /PATH/to/Mask Image/Directory --ImageTransformationName Original  --FeatureAlgorithmName PixelStatistics
+./wndchrm --DataPath /PATH/to/Input Intensity Image/Directory --output /PATH/to/Output/Directory --LabeledData /PATH/to/Mask Image/Directory --ImageTransformationName Original  --FeatureAlgorithmName PixelIntensityStatistics

 In the above command: